sage-code/eve/prompts/syntax.md

 * `set $identifier = <value> : <type>` (optional)
 * Initial value assigned using `=` (single equal) operator.
 * Initial value can be a data literal or expression (not evaluated).
-* Zero values assigned by default based on data type (e.g., 0 for Integer, 0.0 for Double, "" for String).
+* Zero values assigned by default based on data type (e.g., 0 for Integer, 0.0 for Real, "" for String).
 * Use `let` to modify existing globals.
 * Compiler throws an error for duplicate variable definitions within a script.